MahiRavanKRG/TUDodrtmund_applicaiton/README.md

 ### My understanding and problem breakdown

 >I need to draw a relation (regression or someting else) between 'winner' & 'passing_rate' and 'looser' & 'passing_rate'.

 >Then try to answer the ased questions

 ## Approach

->I possess No understanding of data and visulation, to first I go to youtube and learn some simple examples of data anylisis and then I approach the core question.
-Date 26-06-2024
+>I possess No understanding of data and visulation, to first I go to youtube and learn some simple examples of data anylisis and then I approach the core question. **Date 26-06-2024** <br/>
 >Make an algorithm and get it verified somehow.

 ## Project file organisation

  > problem-statement-Data-&-docs } has the assigment Pdf and data
  > LICENSE } has the license
  > README.md } is the Journal for this assignment and cointains all the data